Economic Substance Regulations | To whom the Economic Substance Regulations is applicable in the UAE?

 - and intellectual property (IP) activities

-Why Economic Substance Regulation in UAE?
+Why Economic Substance Regulations in UAE?

-UAE introduced the Economic Substance Regulation to enhance the international competency.
-It is considered to be a milestone step towards the global compliance.
+UAE introduced the Economic Substance Regulations to enhance international competency.
+It is considered to be a milestone step towards global compliance.
 It is in alignment with the objective of Base Erosion and Profit Shifting (BEPS) set by OECD (Organization for Economic Co-operation and Development’s).
 Non-compliance would attract instant fines and penalties.
 This is similar to legislation on economic substance passed recently by Bermuda, BVI, the Cayman Islands and other no/low tax jurisdictions.
 Executive regulation is expected to be issued to provide more clarifications with respect to the provisions of the new Economic Substance regulations, including the implementation details.